Anna Windle

 Brief Bio

-Dr. Anna Windle is an early career scientist, working as a Post-Doctoral Fellow in support of the NASA Plankton, Aerosol, Cloud, and ocean Ecosystem (PACE) satellite mission.
-She received her Ph.D. in Marine, Estuarine, Environmental Sciences at the University of Maryland Center for Environmental Science (UMCES) at Horn Point Lab in Cambridge, MD in 2023.
-Her dissertation focused on incorporating in situ, unoccupied aircraft systems (UAS, drones) and earth observing satellites to enhance environmental remote sensing in Chesapeake Bay.
-She has expertise in satellite and UAS remote sensing, ocean color, and optical oceanography.
+Dr. Anna Windle is a research scientist supporting NASA’s Plankton, Aerosol, Cloud, and ocean Ecosystem (PACE) satellite mission.
+She earned her Ph.D. in Marine, Estuarine, and Environmental Sciences from the University of Maryland Center for Environmental Science (Horn Point Laboratory) in 2023.
+Her dissertation integrated in situ observations, unoccupied aircraft systems (UAS/drones), and Earth-observing satellites to advance environmental remote sensing in Chesapeake Bay.
+Her expertise spans satellite and UAS remote sensing, ocean color, and optical oceanography.

-She received a Master's of Environmental Management (M.E.M.) from Duke University in 2018 and a B.S. in Environmental Sciences from Washington College in 2016.
+She holds an M.E.M. in Environmental Management from Duke University (2018) and a B.S. in Environmental Science from Washington College (2016).

 Current Projects